SophiaSchober/cnlct/README.md

 The CNL-CT System provides a GUI for specifying pairwise, 3-way and 4-way Combinatorial Testing & Event Sequence Testing scenarios in a simple Controlled Natural Language (CNL).
-After translating such a CNL-specification into an ASP program and greedily solving the resulting program (in a row-by-row approach), test cases that a proper Covering Array of the desired strength for the described testing scenario are displayed in table-form.
+After translating such a CNL-specification into an ASP program and greedily solving the resulting program (in a row-by-row approach), test cases representing a Covering Array of the desired strength for the described testing scenario are displayed in table-form.